destructior93/Portfolio-Project/README.md

 The second is focused on cleaning, standardizing and formatting a table of housing information.
 Examples are: joining tables, populating and clearing cells, removing duplicates, ect.

-Both projects were made by me while following @AlexTheAnalyst's tutorial series.
+Both projects were written by me while following @AlexTheAnalyst's tutorial series.
 Shout out to both him and freecodecamp.org for their great contributions!